 It’s the best to be able to decide when you want to work, and when to take a break.
 You can choose your own hours in most jobs where you work alone.

 If you’re a stay-at-home mom, you can work in the morning before the kids get up, or at night after they’re in bed.
-Weekends are another time people typically like to work so they don’t have to see anyone.
+People will often pick part-time weekend jobs too so that they can work with less people or make extra money as a side hustle.

 When you’re working alone from home, you can even fit your job hours around your schedule and life events that come up.
 For example, if you need to take your child to sports practice, you can do that and still get work done.